tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 <h2 id="using-markdown" class="post-heading">Using Markdown</h2>

 Let's say you wanted to write an introduction paragraph in markdown underneath the main page title.
-To start, you would create a `.md` file and add some [front matter data](https://www.11ty.dev/docs/data-frontmatter/) at the top of `cardBanner.md` inside the opening and closing document seperators, `---`.
+To start, you would create a `.md` file and add some [front matter data](https://www.11ty.dev/docs/data-frontmatter/) at the top of `cardBanner.md` inside the opening and closing document separators, `---`.

 Front matter in 11ty uses [YAML](https://yaml.org/spec/1.2/spec.html) syntax.
 The `permalink` is called a [quoted scalar](https://yaml.org/spec/1.2/spec.html#id2760844) where the `title` and `layout` are scalars in the plain style.
-All the content outside of the document seperators within a `.md` file are rendered as regular Markdown.
+All the content outside of the document separators within a `.md` file are rendered as regular Markdown.

 Including a [permalink](https://www.11ty.dev/docs/permalinks/) in front matter data when using 11ty allows for URIs to leave out filename extensions.
 The page `cardBanner.md` will be written to the sites output as `/employees-page/index.html` and accessible from the `/employees-page/` URI.